 To date, renters prioritize their health and wellness and rank fitness amenities as a top leasing consideration when looking for a place to live.
-In commentary from Kelly Naylor, senior partner at BKV, she said this about the current trending of fitness as an amenity:

 “Fitness is now being viewed more holistically from a wellness perspective.
 Properties are not only including large class spaces but bringing in fitness programming”.

+said Kelly Naylor, senior partner at BKV.
+“Properties are not only including large class spaces but bringing in fitness programming”.
 In addition to a variety of fitness program offerings, multifamily developers and owners are also looking forward by encompassing more saunas, steam rooms, cold plunge tubs and outdoor fitness arenas.

 So, what can you do to level up your apartment community’s fitness amenities?
-The answer is surprisingly more simple than the unrealistic expectation of uprooting the infrastructure of your fitness spaces or building.
+The answer is surprisingly simpler than the unrealistic expectation of uprooting the infrastructure of your fitness spaces or building.
 With a few simple additions to your community management strategy, you can be on your way to transforming your fitness amenity space into a greater ROI.